-Consumers Energy performed the Hg CEMS RATAs using the USEPA reference methods listed in 40 CFR 63, Subpart UUUUU, Appendix A §4.1.1.5.
+Consumers Energy performed the Hg CEMS RATA using the USEPA reference methods listed in 40 CFR 63, Subpart UUUUU, Appendix A §4.1.1.5.
 The applicable reference methods utilized during this test program are presented in Table 4-1.
-Ten 30-minute runs were conducted on Units 1 and 2 to calculate the mercury CEMS RA.
+A total of 17 sample runs were performed, with 7 of those runs being invalidated per the reference method quality assurance requirements.
+Ten valid 30-minute runs were conducted to calculate the mercury CEMS RA.
 Descriptions of the sampling and analytical procedures are presented in the following sections.